buildingnet/buildingnet_dataset/index.md

 <p align="justify"><small>Additional supplementary material: a few video examples of UI operations used for labeling - <a href="https://drive.google.com/file/d/1zpX1a0osTZyvALw0BdaTTjbY3HzsSMJQ/view?usp=sharing">video_UI_tutorial_parts.zip</a></small></p>

 <h1 align="left">Dataset and Code</h1>
-<p align="justify">We are currently preparing the code and dataset for final release - we expect release around the ICCV conference dates</p>
+<p align="justify">The official implementation can be found in our <a href="https://github.com/buildingnet/buildingnet_dataset">github repository</a>.
+Please fill in <a href="https://forms.gle/jFQpoRzRkrTCaTzX8">this form</a>, in order to get access to the official release of the BuildingNet dataset.</p>